suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Machine Learning Models

 We know that there are __millions of records__ in our data.
-Hence, it is important to use the most appropriate machine learning model that deal with __high dimensional data__ well.
+Hence, it is important to use the most appropriate machine learning model that deals with __high-dimensional data__ well.
 Below are the machine learning models used for predicting whether a person would default on a __loan or not__.

 | __Machine Learning Models__| __Accuracy__| __Precision__|__Recall__|__F1-Score__| __AUC Score__|
 | :-:| :-:| :-:| :-:| :-:| :-:|